 Examples of regional events include: South Australian Living Artists Festival (SALA), Handpicked Festival, and Clare Valley Gourmet Weekend.

-If your event is classified as 'regional', please read the guidelines for the Regional Events and Festivals Program.
+If your event is classified as 'regional', please refer to the Regional Event Fund.

 - Business events including industry and trade events